lexbor/docs/source/examples/unicode/normalization_form.md

 The `callback` function accepts the normalized data, its length, and a context string (the name of the normalization form).
 Inside this function, the received data is processed to decode valid UTF-8 sequences.
-It utilizes the Lexbor function `lxb_encoding_decode_valid_utf_8_single()` to decode each character code point and print it in hexadecimal format.
+It utilizes the `lexbor` function `lxb_encoding_decode_valid_utf_8_single()` to decode each character code point and print it in hexadecimal format.